Superoscillating Quantum Control Induced By Sequential Selections: Abstract

 \section{Abstract}

-Superoscillation is a counterintuitive phenomenon for its mathematical feature of "faster-than-Fourier", which has allowed novel optical imaging beyond the diffraction limit.
-Here, we provide a superoscillating quantum control protocol realized by sequential selections in the framework of weak measurement, which drives the apparatus (target) by repeatedly applying optimal pre- and post-selections to the system (controller).
-Our protocol accelerates the adiabatic transport of trapped ions and adiabatic quantum search algorithm at a finite energy cost.
-We demonstrate the accuracy and robustness of the protocol in the presence of decoherence and fluctuating noise and elucidate the trade-off between fidelity and rounds of selections.
-Our findings provide avenues for quantum state control and wave-packet manipulation using superoscillation in quantum platforms such as trapped ions.
+Superoscillation is a counterintuitive phenomenon for its mathematical feature of ``faster-than-Fourier", which has allowed novel optical imaging beyond the diffraction limit.
+In this article, we introduce a superoscillating quantum control protocol realized by sequential selections within the framework of weak measurement, which steers the apparatus (target) by repeatedly applying optimal pre- and post-selections to the system (controller).
+Our protocol accelerates theadiabatic transport of trapped ions and adiabatic quantum search algorithm at a finite energy cost.
+We demonstrate the accuracy and robustness of the protocol in the presence of decoherence and fluctuating noise, and elucidate the trade-off between fidelity and rounds of selections.
+Our findings open new avenues for quantum state manipulation and wave-packet control using superoscillation across a range of quantum platforms.